 When you study in Montpellier (France), you will live with selected local families and hosts and enjoy language tuition in small groups each morning.
 In the afternoons, and some evenings and weekends, you’ll take part in cultural and social activities for a complete immersion in the heart of the society, country and region you are visiting.

 The benefits you’ll gain are invaluable - you’ll build your confidence in your chosen spoken and written language, gain crucial transferable skills (on completion of the summer school you will receive a HEAR certificate), discover new cultures, and build life-long friendships.

-Language skills are taught in small groups, mostly by native speakers.
+French language skills are taught in small groups, mostly by native speakers.
 Our courses stress the importance of communicative ability as well as linguistic accuracy, and oral skills are highly valued.

 Cultural studies modules are taught through a mixture of lectures and seminars, which encourage discussion and debate around prepared topics and texts.

 Your teaching for English modules makes use of traditional methods and the latest technology to offer you a variety of learning experiences.
 Lectures, given by subject specialists, are designed to introduce you to important debates and contexts for understanding an author’s work.
 Weekly seminars, in which a tutor leads a small group of students in discussion, will allow you to explore a text or topic in depth.

 The use of online tutorials and exercises on Blackboard, the University’s virtual learning environment, allows us to include interactive training in our courses and to facilitate learning in specific areas such as essay writing and grammatical terminology.

 You will be assessed throughout each year by a combination of continuous assessment, seminar presentations, essays, and formal exams at the end of each semester.
 While final year work is most heavily weighted in determining the degree class, your achievements during your second year and your year abroad are also taken into account.